calint/tang-nano-20k--riscv--cache-sdram/README.md

 ## Todo
 ```
 -------------------------------------------------------------------------------------------------------------
-[x] qa: task that copies data from flash to ramio
 [ ] study better FSM in /src/emulators/flash.sv
 [ ] os: backspace to ctrl+h (0x08) and update putty terminal configuration screenshot
     => move the 0x08 definition to console_application.cpp and 0x7f to os.cpp
 [ ] cat > /dev/ttyUSB1 should echo without dropping input
-[ ] study why BAUD rate less than 2400 does not work
-[ ] UART read 'short' and return 0xffff for no data available or 0xXX for byte read including 0
 [ ] read LEDs
-[ ] investigate and try to recreate the "// ??" issue in 'ramio'
-    => the simulation works as expected
 [ ] counter[highest_bit] == 1 in decreasing counters into negative instead of counter == 0
 [ ] fix red hold and recovery paths (not involved in running CPU, ignored)
 [ ]   psram: CALIB